smarek/Simple-Dilbert/README.md

 Package keys are hidden, so if you're interested in updating my uploaded application, just give me know after changes are pulled into master.

 Project is published on Google Play: https://play.google.com/store/apps/details?id=com.mareksebera.dilbert

+Javadoc is published on gh-pages repository and available on: http://smarek.github.io/Simple-Dilbert/